Durankulak: History

+The settlement mound “Golemiya ostrov” near the village of Durankulak.
+Aerial photograph from 2019, view from the south.

-The Durankulak settlement commenced on a small island approximately 7000 BC and lasted for a thousand years.
+The Durankulak settlement commenced on a small island, approximately 7000 BC and lasted for thousand years.
 The first inhabitants were the Hamangia culture, dated from the middle of the 6th millennium to the middle of 5th millennium BC, and were the first manifestation of the Neolithic life in Dobruzha.
-Hamangia people were small-scale cultivators and plant collectors who built houses made pottery and herded and hunted animals.
-Around 4700/4600 BC stone architecture was already in general use and became a characteristic phenomenon that was unique in Europe.
+Hamangia people were small-scale cultivators and plant collectors who built houses, made pottery, herded and hunted animals.
+Around 4700/4600 BC the stone architecture was already in general use and became a characteristic phenomenon that was unique in Europe.
 The settlement in Durankulak was a well-organized aggregation of buildings of substantial size with several rooms.
 They were coherently laid out according to a plan that was repeated over successive generations of house reconstructions.
 Buildings were rectilinear and large, narrow paths separated individual houses, which stood alone or abutted by other buildings.
-The structures were robust and made of large wooden posts sunk into foundation trenches and joined with wooden planks or branches covered with mud or clay.
-In all building horizons, except for the earliest ones, buildings were internally divided into separate, mainly rectilinear, rooms.
+The structures were robust and made of large wooden posts sunk into foundation trenches and joined together with wooden planks or branches covered with mud or clay.
+In all building horizons, except for in the earliest ones, buildings were internally divided into separate, mainly rectilinear, rooms.

 Stone structures and bases from the houses are well preserved and there is a cave and some cisterns to see.
-Durankulak is one of the few monuments left from early farming societies in Europe and tells us about daily life.
+Durankulak is one of few monuments left from early farming societies in Europe and tell us about daily life.

-The excavation in Durankulak took part between 1974 and 1997 when 1204 prehistoric burials were carefully recorded and the remains of 21 houses were found.
+The excavation in Durankulak took part between 1974 and 1997 when 1204 prehistoric burials were carefully recorded and the remains of 17 houses were found.

-The oldest attested village in the area was the small village of Kartalii to the northeast of modern Durankulak.
+The oldest village at this place was the small village of Kartalii to the northeast of modern Durankulak.
 It was abandoned in the middle of the 19th century and had around 200–300 residents, but its location meant the danger of malaria made it unsuitable for living in the summer.
 Some of the population of Kartalii founded Durankulak, which used to be an Ottoman farm inhabited by a few Bulgarians.
 The bulk of Durankulak's residents were, however, settlers from the eastern Balkan Mountains who arrived in the early 19th century.
 After the Liberation of Bulgaria in 1878, it became part of the Principality of Bulgaria and, as the largest village in the region, was a municipal centre of 12 villages.
-On 1 June 1900, the village was the centre of an peasant revolt against the government of Todor Ivanchov and as a result, 90 people were killed by the national cavalry.
+On 1 June 1900, the village was the centre of an economic revolt against the government of Todor Ivanchov and as a result 40 people (none of them locals) were killed by the national cavalry.